rfomra05/rfomra05/README.md

 Currently earning my Master’s in Business Analytics at Simon Business School, with a background in Finance.
 Excited to dive into the coding community and share projects soon!

-📊 Data detective: I love diving into data and uncovering hidden stories using Python, SQL, and Tableau.
+📊 Data detective: Passionate about uncovering hidden stories through Python, SQL, and Tableau.

-📈 Impact-oriented: I love seeing my data work translate into real-world business decisions!
+📈 Impact-oriented: Thrilled to see my analysis turn into actionable business insights!

 🧩 Puzzle addict: Whether it's a complex dataset or an actual puzzle, I’m always game for solving it!